 You Got This!

-Don’t let spammers get the best of you with a fake review.
-Stay on top of your reviews, always flag and report fake reviews (even if they are a challenge to remove), and have a solid review strategy in place.
+Don’t let spammers get the best of you with fake reviews.
+Stay on top of your reviews, always flag and report fake reviews (even if they are challenging to remove), and get a solid review strategy in place for your business.

 Do you have any fake review horror stories to share?
 Or better yet, any awesome pro-tips to help other businesses who are dealing with a fake review?
 Let us know in the comments below!